Early Intervention Reading Initiative (EIRI)

 “At the beginning of the school year, local school divisions shall partner with the parents of those third grade students in the division who demonstrate reading deficiencies, discussing with them a developed plan for remediation and retesting.
 The results of all reading diagnostic tests and reading remediation shall be discussed with the student and the student's parent prior to the student being promoted to grade four.”

 To review the legislative and/or appropriations language for HB 1181 in context see item D.13 under § 22.1-253.13:1. of the Code of Virginia or item 139 of the budget bill for the 2012 Special Session I, respectively.EIRI furnishes incentive funds for school divisions to provide identified students with additional reading instruction.
-For more information on EIRI please contact Thomas Santangelo, English & Reading Specialist by email at Thomas.Santangelo@doe.virginia.gov or by telephone at (804) 225-3203.
+Localities are obligated to match these funds based upon the composite index of local ability-to-pay.
+For more information on EIRI please contact Thomas Santangelo, English & Reading Specialist by email at Thomas.Santangelo@doe.virginia.gov or by telephone at 804-225-3203.